-Moving forward, recruitment automation is expected to become as ubiquitous as applicant tracking systems.
-And if you can’t remember a time before your ATS (or figure out how anybody ever got anything done), then you can easily understand how automation won’t just be a line item to consider but a platform that drives business supports revenue growth and allows your agency to compete.
+Moving forward, staffing automation is expected to become as ubiquitous as applicant tracking systems.
+And if you can’t remember a time before your ATS (or figure out how anybody ever got anything done), then you can easily understand how automation won’t just be a line item to consider but a platform that drives business supports revenue growth and allows your firm to compete.

-Reaching passive talent isn’t the only way your agency stands to grow exponentially in the future with automation.
-Effective recruitment is as much about nurturing the candidate experience as it is about qualifying candidates for positions.
+Reaching passive talent isn’t the only way your firm stands to grow exponentially in the future with automation.
+Effective staffing is as much about nurturing the candidate experience as it is about qualifying candidates for positions.

-Think of the gaps that exist today in recruitment.
+Think of the gaps that exist today in staffing and recruiting.
 Almost all of them can be solved with automation, positively affecting the way you do business and how lucrative that business is.
 Can you afford to opt-out?

 Don’t have robots doing your busywork yet?
 You’ve probably got a lot to get back to.
-Here’s a quick overview of how your recruitment agency can launch growth with automation.
+Here’s a quick overview of how your staffing firm can launch growth with automation.